intel/mlir-extensions/docs/rfcs/XeGPU.md

 ## Notes

 Currently, there is no lower-level dialect for the Intel GPU compiler toolchain to represent GPU ops with values based on LLVM data types such as NVVM dialect for the Nvidia GPU compiler toolchain.
-XeGPU dialect uses LLVM or SPIRV intrinsic to access advanced intel GPU instructions.
+XeGPU dialect uses LLVM or SPIR-V intrinsic to access advanced intel GPU instructions.
 When the lower-level software changes, we expect XeGPU lowering passes to change accordingly.